 Medicated drugs can also be recommended to people with GAD.
 Possible drugs are: Buspirone, Benzodiazepines, and other antidepressants.

 People with GAD must remember that anxieties are just more of a state of mind.
-These therapies and medications could be of great help, but above all else help should start first within us.
+These therapies and medications could be of great help, but above all else, help should start first with us.
 It is the most important thing in order for us to achieve a better self and a better life.
-Hence, change should always start in our inner selves after all.
+Hence, the change should always start in our inner selves after all.